US military’s mystery space plane rockets back toward orbit

 CAPE CANAVERAL, Fla.
-(AP) — The U.S. military’s mystery space plane rocketed into orbit again Sunday, this time with an extra load of science experiments.
+(AP) — The U.S. military’s mystery space plane rocketed toward orbit again Sunday, this time with an extra load of science experiments.

 It’s the sixth flight of an X-37B, a solar-powered plane that’s flown by remote control without a crew.

 Officials aren’t saying how long the spacecraft will remain in orbit this time or the purpose of the mission.
+But a senior vice president for X-37B developer Boeing, Jim Chilton, noted each mission has been progressively longer.

 The previous mission lasted a record two years, with a touchdown shrouded in darkness at NASA’s Kennedy Space Center last year.

-The winged spacecraft resembles NASA’s old shuttles, but is considerably smaller at 29 feet long.
-The one just launched features an extra compartment for experiments, including several for NASA.
+The winged spacecraft resembles NASA’s old shuttles, but is just one-quarter the size at 29 feet (9 meters) long.
+The one just launched features an extra compartment for experiments, including several for NASA and the U.S. Naval Research Laboratory, making it the biggest science load yet for an X-37B.

 The Air Force has two of these reusable space planes.
+Their home base is a former space shuttle hangar at Kennedy.

+“You could say that the X-37B stands on the shoulders of the space shuttle,” Chilton said.
+“From a common shape to a common home.”

-Since the first flight in 2010, the space planes had logged a combined 2,865 days in orbit as of Sunday.
-That’s seven years and 10 months.
+Since the first flight in 2010, the secretive space planes had logged a combined 2,865 days in orbit as of Sunday.

+“If you add up all the missions, just under eight years in orbit and 1 billion miles, so a lot of traveling by this machine,” Chilton said during the launch broadcast.

-Delayed a day by bad weather, this marks just the second rocket launch for the newly established Space Force.
+Delayed a day by bad weather, this marked just the second rocket launch for the newly established Space Force.
 In March, it hoisted a national security satellite.

 United Launch Alliance, which provided the Atlas V rocket, dedicated Sunday’s launch to the health care workers and others who are working on the front lines of the pandemic.